happynear/caffe-windows/FAQ.md

    Another method is to add `layer_factory.cpp` and `force_link.cpp` to your own project, to let the compiler know the existence of the layers and solvers.

-   If you came across similar error when using `caffe.exe`, I guess you may have modified the `.vcxproj` files by yourself.
+   If you came across similar error when using `caffe.exe`, I guess you may have modified the `.vcxproj` files manually by yourself.
 VS lost some configurations during your modification.
 Never mind, you can still follow the above instructions to fix it.

+  - How to compile the codes in Debug mode?

+  There is a [3rdparty library archive file](http://pan.baidu.com/s/1qW88MTY) provided by a friend of me.
+However, I haven't tested it.

+  You can compile your own third party libraries from https://github.com/willyd/caffe-windows-dependencies .
+Throught this way, you can get a better acknowledgement about how to utilize online resources to build an open-source software.

+  In addition, you can still debug the codes in Release mode, by following the instructions here https://msdn.microsoft.com/en-us/library/fsk896zz.aspx .